jonhare/COMP3204/cw/coursework2.md

 You can use the convolution functions built in to OpenIMAJ for testing (e.g. [FGaussianConvolve](http://openimaj.org/apidocs/org/openimaj/image/processing/convolution/FGaussianConvolve.html), [FConvolution](http://openimaj.org/apidocs/org/openimaj/image/processing/convolution/FConvolution.html), etc), but do not use them in your implementation.
 The provided `SubmissionTester.jar` tool will check for usage of these classes and display an error if you do try to use them.

 ### What to hand in
-You need to submit to ECS Handin the following items:
+You are required to submit the following items to ECS Handin:

 * Your `MyConvolution.java` file
 * Your `MyHybridImages.java` file

-* Optionally: a hybrid image creation of your own (ideally with the progressive downsampling shown above)
+For full marks, you also need to submit a hybrid image creation of your own (ideally with the progressive downsampling shown above).
+Details below.

 ## Marking and feedback
 This coursework is primarily automatically marked by a program that compiles and runs your submitted java files with a number of different parameters.
 This software provides a grade out of 8 (split 4/4 between the convolution and hybrid images parts), and also generates written feedback as it runs.
 The remaining two marks are available if you upload a novel hybrid image of your own creation; full marks will only be awarded for novel images that are shown with progressive downsampling.
 A selection of the best images will be shown to the class during a feedback lecture, which will cover a broad range of lessons related to the coursework.